 A lot of brides are doing something a little extra for their new hubby.
 By surprising the groom with a groom's cake, themed specifically to his style and taste, you are sure to win some new wife bonus points- which you can of course redeem later.
 Typically, grooms cakes are usually darker and heavier looking than traditional wedding cakes, which are often white and light.
 The groom's cake should be completely opposite in flavor and design of the wedding cake, but should also be his favorite flavor and highlight some of his favorite past times- sports teams or hobbies for example.
 It's also most often served at the rehearsal dinner to keep it separate from the wedding cake the next day.
 Fun fact, the groom's cake began as a tradition in the South.

-Photo courtesy of Sofia Negron Photography
+Stacey and Justin's Wedding Photo courtesy of Sofia Negron Photography |

 Top Tier: Save some for later